TMEP 1205.01: Statutory Protection

 1205.01 Statutory Protection

-For example, Congress has created about 70 statutes that grant exclusive rights to use certain designations to federally created private corporations and organizations.
-Violation of some of these statutes may be a criminal offense, e.g., 18 U.S.C. §§705 (regarding badges, medals, emblems or other insignia of veterans’ organizations); 707 (4-H Club); 708 (coat of arms of the Swiss Confederation); 711 ("Smokey Bear"); and 711a ("Woodsy Owl" and slogan, "Give a Hoot, Don’t Pollute").
+For example, Congress has created statutes that grant exclusive rights to use certain designations to federally created private corporations and organizations.
+Violation of some of these statutes may be a criminal offense, e.g., 18 U.S.C. §§705 (regarding badges, medals, emblems, or other insignia of veterans’ organizations); 707 (4-H Club); 711 ("Smokey Bear"); and 711a ("Woodsy Owl" and slogan, "Give a Hoot, Don’t Pollute").
 Other statutes provide for civil enforcement, e.g., 36 U.S.C. §§153104 (National Society of the Daughters of the American Revolution); 30905 (Boy Scouts); 80305 (Girl Scouts); 130506 (Little League); and 21904 (The American National Theater and Academy).

-The following are examples of the protection of words and symbols by statute.
+The following are examples of the protection of words and symbols by statute:

-(2) Use of the Greek red cross other than by the American National Red Cross is proscribed by statute.
-18 U.S.C. §706, the use of the Red Cross emblem as well as the designations "Red Cross" and "Geneva Cross," or any imitation thereof, is prohibited except by the American National Red Cross, and by sanitary and hospital authorities of the armed forces of the United States.
+- (2) Red Cross Emblem or the designations "Red Cross" and "Geneva Cross": Under 18 U.S.C. §706, the use of the Red Cross emblem as well as the designations "Red Cross" and "Geneva Cross," or any imitation thereof, is prohibited except by the American National Red Cross, and by sanitary and hospital authorities of the armed forces of the United States.
 The statute carves out an exception for use of any such emblem, sign, insignia, or words that were lawfully used on or before June 25, 1948.
-See In re Health Maintenance Organizations, Inc., 188 USPQ 473 (TTAB 1975) (mark comprising a dark cross with legs of equal length on which a caduceus is symmetrically imposed (representation of caduceus disclaimed) held registrable, the Board finding the mark readily distinguishable from the Greek red cross (on white background) andthe Swiss confederation coat of arms (white cross on red background)).
+See In re Health Maint.
+Orgs., Inc., 188 USPQ 473 (TTAB 1975) (holding mark comprising a dark cross with legs of equal length on which a caduceus is symmetrically imposed (representation of caduceus disclaimed) registrable, the Board finding the mark readily distinguishable from the Greek red cross (on white background) and the Swiss confederation coat of arms (white cross on red background)).
 See TMEP §§1205.01(c)–1205.01(c)(iv) for further information.

-(3) False advertising or misuse of names to indicate a federal agency is proscribed by 18 U.S.C. §709.
+- (3) False advertising or misuse of names to indicate a federal agency is proscribed by 18 U.S.C. §709.
 For example, this provision prohibits knowing use, without written permission of the Director of the Federal Bureau of Investigation, of the words "Federal Bureau of Investigation," the initials "F.B.I." or any colorable imitation, in various formats "in a manner reasonably calculated to convey the impression that such advertisement,... publication,... broadcast, telecast, or other production, is approved, endorsed, or authorized by the Federal Bureau of Investigation."
-Thus, an examining attorney must refuse to register such matter, pursuant to 18 U.S.C. §709, if its use is reasonably calculated to convey an approval, endorsement or authorization by the Federal Bureau of Investigation.
+Thus, an examining attorney must refuse to register such matter, pursuant to 18 U.S.C. §709, if its use is reasonably calculated to convey an approval, endorsement, or authorization by the Federal Bureau of Investigation.

-Usually the statute will define the appropriate use of a designation and will prescribe criminal penalties or civil remedies for improper use.
+Usually, the statute will define the appropriate use of a designation and will prescribe criminal penalties or civil remedies for improper use.
 However, the statutes themselves do not provide the basis for refusal of trademark registration.
 To determine whether registration should be refused in a particular application, the examining attorney should consult the relevant statute to determine the function of the designation and its appropriate use.
-If a statute provides that a specific party or government agency has the exclusive right to use a designation, and a party other than that specified in the statute has applied to register the designation, the examining attorney must refuse registration on the ground that the mark is not in lawful use in commerce, citing §§1 and 45 of the Trademark Act, 15 U.S.C. §§1051 and1127, in addition to the relevant statute.
+If a statute provides that a specific party or government agency has the exclusive right to use a designation, and a party other than that specified in the statute has applied to register the designation, the examining attorney must refuse registration on the ground that the mark is not in lawful use in commerce, citing §§1 and 45 of the Trademark Act, 15 U.S.C. §§1051 and 1127, in addition to the relevant statute.
+See TMEP §907.

 To determine what action is appropriate, the examining attorney should look to the particular use of a symbol or term by the applicant.
-For example, where it is evident that the applicant has merely included a copyright symbol in the drawing of the mark inadvertently, and the symbol is not a material portion of the mark, the examining attorney should indicate that the symbol is not part of the mark and require that the applicant amend the drawing to remove the symbol, instead of issuing statutory refusals of the types noted above.
+For example, where it is evident that the applicant has merely included a copyright symbol in the drawing of the mark inadvertently, and the symbol is not a material portion of the mark, the examining attorney must indicate that the symbol is not part of the mark and require that the applicant amend the drawing to remove the symbol, instead of issuing statutory refusals of the types noted above.